Getting started with the Pi 2

 Before doing anything, you will have to loginfirst.
 But, what is my username & password??
 By default, they are:

 [Note: When you are typing your password, do not be alarmed when there is no text there.
-Linux does NOT display passwords!]
+Linux does NOT display password when typing!]

 Once you have login, the terminal will display: